Current Ratings for Every VA Sports Betting App - Updated January 1st

-The top-rated sportsbook promotions for Virginia this June include free bets, risk-free bets, deposit bonuses, and ridiculous odds boost opportunities.
+The top-rated sportsbook promotions for Virginia this January include free bets, risk-free bets, deposit bonuses, and ridiculous odds boost opportunities.
 The best offers of the year always come in the first month of the NFL season, so stay tuned for updated promotions from each VA sportsbook.

 Virginia sports bettors have only had access to legal sports betting for five months.
 While that time period included the Super Bowl, March Madness, the NBA and NHL Playoffs, and several golf majors, many bettors will wait for the start of the 2021 NFL season to really start betting.